Have you ever wondered how products like watches and iPods go from ideas to something society can’t live without?

 You see, early adopters buy products based on calculated risks and decisions.
 They see opportunities before they are there, and they’re willing to experiment.

 And because of this, they’re notoriously hard to target and sell to unless you’re using contextual targeting strategies.
 As much as early adopters want to be seen with new products and technologies, they're not guinea pigs.
-And that's where a lot of businesses get stuck: they know they need early adopters, but they don't know how to lure them into their honey pot.
+And that's where a lot of businesses get stuck: they know they need to reach early adopters, but they don't know how to lure them into their honey pot.

 On the flip side, if you're able to break into the early adopters market and connect with them, it can be a game-changer for your business.
 Pew Research found that 28% of the US market peg themselves as keen early adopters of technology, so having early adopters in your funnel can boost more than your exposure—it can boost your bottom line as well.